 Your employees are your first line of defense against threats.
 Having everyone trained and involved is vital to keeping your network safe and secure.
 You can begin by scheduling a company-wide meeting to specifically discuss security and compliance.

 Rather than a formal training session, start with a dialog approach that allows everyone to share stories and ask questions.
 This will enable you to get an understanding of how well-informed your employees are about your current solution and determine how much training will be needed.
+Then it will be easier to start the project with a clear idea of what to cover first.

 Run simple courses